sebastianhaberey/easyborg/README.md

 easyborg provides a simple workflow on top of [BorgBackup](https://www.borgbackup.org/) (aka Borg).

+This project is currently WIP and cannot be used yet.

 ## Concept

 easyborg distinguishes between _backup_ and _archive_ repositories: